GENERATIONS OF MEN

 Written by Judith Wright adapted by Joanna Joy

-Generations of Men is a community-led, historical drama TV series inspired by Judith Wright’s historical novel of the same name.
-It details the birth of the Australian nation and its history of pioneering, blackbirding and immigration in Central Queensland.
+Generations of Men is a historical creative development project inspired by Judith Wright’s historical novel of the same name.
+It details the birth of the Australian nation and its history of pioneering, black-birding and immigration in Central Queensland.

-Regional industry workshops (part-funding approved through RADF - will facilitat opportunities for students and emerging talent to learn more about pathways to industry in the fields of directing, cinematography, sound design and storyboarding)
+Stage 1: Regional industry workshops (part-funding approved through RADF - will facilitate opportunities for students and emerging talent to learn more about pathways to industry in the fields of directing, cinematography, sound design and storyboarding)

-AMP application is to match funding for Stage 2 the project.
+AMP application is to match funding for Stage 2 and 3 of the project.

 Film concept provided in the Electronic Press Kit attached.